AmmarMian/academic-kickstart/content/home/teaching.md

 * Projet NAO: Managing students for a robotic project on NAO robots.
 Febuary 2017 - April 2017. `23 hours`
 * Java: Introductory courses.
 Mars 2017 - June 2017. `25 hours`
 * Architecture des ordinateurs: Introductory courses to micro-processors and assembly language.
-May 2017 - June 2017 `20 hours`
+May 2017 - June 2017 and May 2018 - June 2018 `40 hours`
 * C++: Introductory courses to programming.
-Septembre 2017 - Novembre 2017. `35 hours`
-* Architecture des ordinateurs: Introductory courses to micro-processors and assembly language.
-May 2018 - June 2018 `20 hours`
-* C++: Introductory courses to programming.
-Septembre 2018 - Novembre 2018. `35 hours`
+Septembre 2017 - Novembre 2017 and Septembre 2018 - Novembre 2018. `70 hours`